Veltoc/DungeonRefactor/README.md

 - (V) Refactor #3: everything was made public, most could be private or package private.
 Indecent Exposure code smell
 - (M) Refactor #4: DungeonCharacter implements Comparable and compareTo, but compareTo is never used - removed Comparable implementation
 - (V) Refactor #5: Keyboard can be replaced with the Scanner utility, also fixes the issue with continue not working on enter
+- (M) Refactor #6: Improved user experience (not continuing turn when monster is dead; not asking to quit after winning; formatting)